nasa/cumulus/docs/features/change_granule_collection.md

   - default 100
 - `concurrency` - processing concurrency
   - default 100
+- `s3Concurrency` - processing concurrency specifically for s3 operations that have their own bottleneck values
+  - default 50
 - `dbMaxPool` - database concurrency. should be greater than or equal to concurrency
   - default 100
 - `maxRequestGranules` - maximum number of granules to be handled in one api call